Webber steals British Grand Prix victory from Alonso at sunny Silverstone

 8 July, 2012

-Jul.8 (Apex) Mark Webber scored his second British Grand Prix victory in three years, and his second race win of the 2012 season, after turning the tables on pole position starter and early pace setter Fernando Alonso, in the final laps of the race at a bone dry Silverstone circuit.
+Jul.8 (GP247) Mark Webber scored his second British Grand Prix victory in three years, and his second race win of the 2012 season, after turning the tables on pole position starter and early pace setter Fernando Alonso, in the final laps of the race at a bone dry Silverstone circuit.

 Alonso managed a good start with Webber chasing, the Ferrari driver pulling out a gap in the early stages using the hard Pirelli tyre, with Webber on the softer but less durable yellow band option.
 The tyre strategy would prove to be crucial later in the race, but for the first two stints Alonso looked untouchable and in control, although Webber kept him firmly in his sights.